haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 </a>

 <a class="prompt prompt-question">
-Does any of the cluster representatives ressemble the reference NMR structure?
+Does any of the cluster representatives ressemble the reference NMR structure? (note: in principle the analysis done above and the caprieval results should allow you to already answer these questions)
 </a>
 <a class="prompt prompt-question">
 In case you found a reasonable prediction, what is its cluster rank?